MicrosoftDocs/power-automate-docs/articles/get-started-with-team-flows.md

 Change permissions | Co-owners can add and remove other owners, but cannot remove the flow's creator.
 View run history | Co-owners can view the history of all runs of the flow.

->[AZURE.NOTE] Co-owners cannot remove the original creator from the list of owners of a flow.
+>[AZURE.NOTE] Shared connections can **only** be used in the flow in which it was originally created.

 While all owners can use all existing services in a specific flow, the co-owner is not allowed to modify the credentials used in any connection that was created by another owner.
-A co-owner can use connections only in the flow that the connection was created in.

 ## Prerequisites